Crafting Lambda Functions in Rust: Book Cover (light version)

 • Your app is generating millions of Lambda invocations per day and the cost is starting to add up?

-• You know that Lambda is a sustainable platform, but are you wondering if we could do more?
+• You know that Lambda is a sustainable platform, but are you wondering if you could do more?

 Well, you are in the right place!